kallimachos/docs/doc/talks/code-for-writers.rst

 - Do have some formal introduction to coding.
 Many free courses are available online that can get you far enough to start experimenting on your own.
 - automating little things on your own system is a good place to start
-- even if someone else runs your infrastructure, try to understand as much of it as you can.
+- Coding knowledge is especially useful if you practice docs-as-code, but even if someone else runs your infrastructure, try to understand as much of it as you can.
 Knowledge is power and it is very useful if you can fix things when they break.
 - I know I'm preaching to the choir, but document as you go and for a user that doesn't know the work
 - gather requirements before you begin